vuvuzella/cosmic-python-architecture/readme.md

 Do not forget to set the python environment library in vscode so the libraries get referenced correctly

+To run the docker compose version: run `docker compose up -d`
+The db is accessible thru `localhost:5433` and the flask api app is accessible thru `localhost:5000`

+Current endpoints:

+/allocate - POST only works, accepts json body with the following structure:
+{
+    "orderid": str,
+    "sku": str,
+    "qty": int
+}

 # TODO:
-1. Dockerize the whole app
+1. ~~ Dockerize the whole app ~~
 2. ~~ Dockerize the data store ~~
 3. Create multiple containers of different data store
-4. Use Docker compose to orchestrate launching of the app and making containers access other containers
+4. ~~ Use Docker compose to orchestrate launching of the app and making containers access other containers ~~
+5. Create multiple containers of different application api
+6. Organize monorepo into sensible folder structure